-In August 2022, the Company entered into a license agreement (the "Genentech License Agreement") with Genentech, Inc. and F. Hoffmann-La Roche Ltd (collectively, "Genentech"), effective in September 2022, pursuant to which the Company granted Genentech exclusive worldwide rights to develop, manufacture and commercialize vixarelimab and related antibodies (each, a "Genentech Licensed Product").
-The Genentech License Agreement became effective on September 12, 2022 (the "Genentech Effective Date").
+The Company entered into a license agreement (the "Genentech License Agreement") with Genentech, Inc. and F. Hoffmann-La Roche Ltd (collectively, "Genentech"), effective in September 2022, pursuant to which the Company granted Genentech exclusive worldwide rights to develop, manufacture and commercialize vixarelimab and related antibodies (each, a "Genentech Licensed Product").

 Under the Genentech License Agreement, the Company received an upfront payment of \$80,000 for the license.
-In During the first quarter year ended December 31, 2023, the Company received cash payments of \$20,000 following the Company's last delivery of certain drug supplies to Genentech the Company received an additional \$20,000 payment.
-In the third quarter of 2023, the Company received a cash payment of and \$15,000 following Genentech's achievement of a development milestone related to a new indication under the Genentech License Agreement.
-In the fourth quarter of 2023, following the achievement of a development milestone related to a second indication under the Genentech License Agreement, Genentech became obligated to make an additional cash payment of \$10,000 which the Company received in the second first quarter of 2024.
-Under the terms of the Genentech License Agreement, the Company is eligible to receive a total of approximately \$600,000 in contingent payments, including specified development, regulatory and sales-based milestones, before fulfilling the Company's upstream financial obligations, of which approximately \$585,000 \$575,000 remain as of September 30, 2023 March 31, 2024.
+During the year ended December 31, 2023, the Company received cash payments of \$20,000 following delivery of certain drug supplies to Genentech and \$15,000 following Genentech's achievement of a development milestone related to a new indication under the Genentech License Agreement.
+In the fourth quarter of 2023, following the achievement of a development milestone related to a second indication under the Genentech License Agreement, Genentech became obligated to make an additional cash payment of \$10,000 which the Company received in the first quarter of 2024.
+In the second quarter of 2024, the Company received a cash payment of \$5,000 following the achievement of a development milestone related to the third indication under the Genentech License Agreement.
+Under the terms of the Genentech License Agreement, the Company is eligible to receive a total of approximately \$600,000 in contingent payments, including specified development, regulatory and sales-based milestones, before fulfilling the Company's upstream financial obligations, of which approximately \$575,000 \$570,000 remain as of March 31, 2024 June 30, 2024.
 The Company will also be eligible to receive tiered percentage royalties on a Genentech Licensed Product-by-Genentech Licensed Product basis ranging from low-double digits to mid-teens on annual net sales of each Genentech Licensed Product, subject to certain customary reductions, with an aggregate minimum floor, before fulfilling the Company's upstream financial obligations.
 Royalties will be payable on a Genentech Licensed Product-by-Genentech Licensed Product and country-by-country basis until the latest to occur of the expiration of certain patents that cover a Genentech